 Several years ago we replaced our satellite phone and SPOT 3 Satellite GPS Tracker with a DeLorme inReach Explorer Two-Way Satellite Communicator with Built-in Navigation.
 The DeLorme inReach takes satellite tracking/messaging to the next level with two-way and full global coverage through the Iridium satellite sy...
 Details

-Yes, you can download the 2017 Waggoner Cruising Guide PDF FREE download to a personal computer, iPad, Android Tablet or even to some chart plotters for free.
+Yes, you can download the 2017 Waggoner Cruising Guide PDF for FREE to a personal computer, iPad, Android Tablet or even to some chart plotters.

 The PDF download is approximately 75 megabytes.
-Once downloaded, this PDF can be loaded onto almost any electronic device, including tablets, laptops, smartph...
+Once downloaded, this PDF can be loaded onto almost any electronic device, including tablets, laptops, smartphones, and even...
 Details

 There is nothing better than being out on the water.
 My boating routine kicks in and it's like a natural high washes over me.
 My understanding of the weather and the sounds of the boat become second nature.
 I'm dazzled by breathtaking sunrises and amazed by colorful sunsets.
 I thoroughly enjoy every bit of my time...
 Details

 The aroma of brewing coffee filled the cabin as we enjoyed the morning sunlight on board our boat Easy Goin’ moored on a buoy in Eagle Harbor on the east side of Cypress Island.
 Although there are few anchorages on this island, it’s one of the last undeveloped spots to visit in the San Juans and home to Eagle ...
 Details

 For many of us, there’s nothing more pleasurable than sitting at anchor in a secluded cove in southeast Alaska, or on the northern British Columbia coast.
 Many of us do just that every year, cruising for two to five months at a time.
 But what if you are new to diesel motors and/or extended cruising.
 How do you go...
 Details